-The following business sectors are allowed to operate indoors with modifications and/or limitations.
+Under the new directive, the following business sectors must operate with the following modifications and/or limitations.

 - Outdoor Venues (Galleries, Zoos, Mini Golf, Amusement Parks, Climbing Walls)

-The North Lake Tahoe business community is excited to continue welcoming guests back to the region to experience the majestic Tahoe summers.
-Each business sector — restaurants, lodging properties, retailers and activity providers — actively prepared to reopen, utilizing state, county and industry guidance to ensure the health and safety of residents and guests.
+The North Lake Tahoe business community looks forward to welcoming guests to the region to experience the majestic Tahoe winters.
+Each business sector — restaurants, lodging properties, retailers and activity providers — are continually preparing to be open, utilizing state, county and industry guidance to ensure the health and safety of residents and guests.
 They continue to demonstrate resilience and we are confident in their ability to safely welcome you back.

-Upon your return, you’ll still recognize the tree-lined mountains and the crystal blue shorelines, but there will also be a few differences to be aware of.
+Next time you arrive in North Lake Tahoe, you’ll still recognize the snow-capped mountains and the crystal blue shorelines, but there will also be many differences to be aware of.
 So, to prepare you for the most seamless experience, we’ve put together a Know Before You Go Guide including all the tips and resources you’ll need.

 And in this new landscape of life, being a responsible traveler is now, more than ever, a must.
 To us, a responsible traveler is aware of the effects that travel has on destinations and cultures – both positive and negative.
 So, before embarking on any adventures, we ask you to join us in preparing yourself and embrace the mindset of responsible travel.
 Not only do we need to think about our footprint when traveling, but we now also need to put safety and compassion at the forefront.
 Check with individual states, counties, and businesses for the latest information regarding openings and modifications.
 Below are some tips we hope you’ll consider.
 Small changes can make a world of difference.